Dave-Evans/exploring_soils/kanopy/README.md

 ## TODO

- - Export data function
-    - For now, raw dump, but should provide filtering in the future
  - Extract form to separate template
  - build in 'Logged in as' to footer
  - Map view of submissions